Cynth3tik/awesome/README.md

 *   [edgedb/edgedb](https://github.com/edgedb/edgedb) - A graph-relational database with declarative schema, built-in migration system, and a next-generation query language

-*   [SFTtech/openage](https://github.com/SFTtech/openage) - Free (as in freedom) open source clone of the Age of Empires II engine :rocket:
+*   [SFTtech/openage](https://github.com/SFTtech/openage) - Free (as in freedom) open source clone of the Age of Empires II engine 🚀

 *   [Yelp/detect-secrets](https://github.com/Yelp/detect-secrets) - An enterprise friendly way of detecting and preventing secrets in code.